-BTW, if you’re interested in building understanding of marketing analytics, Google just released a demo dataset to allow you to play around and see how these insights might drive ROI.
+BTW, if you’re interested in building an understanding of marketing analytics, Google just released a demo dataset to allow you to play around and see how these insights might drive ROI.

 I’ll get through the first 4 stages today and we’ll pick on the last 2 in my next post.
 Too few marketing funnels recognize that there’s still marketing to do after the sale!